The Omo Valley tribes

 Survival has lodged complaints about this abuse with the African Commission on Human and Peoples’ Rights and the Organization for Economic Co-operation and Development.
 Both complaints are ongoing.

-Act now to help the Omo Valley tribes
+Act now to support the Omo Valley tribes

 Share